ksa242/pdfsed-tools/README.md

 *   [PIL](https://pypi.python.org/pypi/PIL) or [Pillow](https://pypi.python.org/pypi/Pillow) imaging module (tested with Pillow v2.0.0).

-Please keep in mind that further versions will be rewritten to Python 3!
+The future versions will probably be rewritten to Python 3.